kinetra/kinetra.de/README.md

 ## Constribute

-If you want to add a blog, edit a blog, please open a PR (Pull-Request).
+If you want to add or edit a guide, please open a PR (Pull-Request).
-Make sure the content you add/edit/remove is useful.
+Make sure the content you add, edit or remove is useful.

 ## Learn More